- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 SAP first attempted to charge for Fiori.
 When unsuccessful, it decides to use its investment in Fiori to tempt customers to buy Fiori.
 There has never been any reason to restrict Fiori to HANA.
 I heard that because Fiori SAP was so report-oriented it would have to have HANA.
 This is untrue; most Fiori screens are quite low in data density.

 Nevertheless, SAP thought it was quite clever to restrict Fiori SAP to HANA.
 The major problem is that there are so few S4 instances live in the world.
 Thus it has been an essential part of limiting Fiori’s use to a tiny market segment.

 SAP and its Partner Network misrepresented Fiori as a Complete Replacement for the SAPGUI

 In actual reality, it is a series of apps.
 The development of Fiori apps seems to be slowing.
-As I check the Fiori app library, the library is now up to 1015 apps.
+As I checked the Fiori app library, the library is now up to 1015 apps.
 At one point, they were adding 15 apps per month.